-Once Upon A Time, Mt.
-Abram In Maine Was Home To A Thrilling Monorail Ride
+Once Upon a Time, Mt.
+Abram in Maine Was Home to a Thrilling Monorail Ride

 That included a duel of sorts between Sunday River and Mt.
-Abram in the late 1970's.
-Each mountain was trying to grab the attention of skiers but also families and in the process, began to toy with different ideas.
-According to New England Ski History, that led Mt.
+Abram in the late 1970s.
+Each mountain was trying to grab the attention of skiers and families, and in the process, began to toy with different ideas.
+According to New England Ski History, that is what led Mt.
 Abram to debut a monorail ride in 1978 called the "American Zephyr".

 Shared by Todd A. Merry in the Facebook group Old Pictures of Forgotten Maine, some of his family's home videos show what visitors to Mt.
 Abram experienced on the monorail ride in the late '70s.
 When it debuted, it was the first-of-its-kind in the northeast, and received so well that Mt.
 Abram opened a second, smaller monorail ride in 1979.
 The popularity led Attitash in New Hampshire to add a similar attraction to their mountain as well.